Pass the safe act

 The minute a horse is labeled a slaughter horse, everything changes for it.
 From the behavior of the people dealing with it.
 At an auction for example, a slaughter horse is put in a completely different pen.
 Usually they use large scale pens all these horses in a group and there's kicking and biting… some horses drop dead.

 Then they're transported long distances.
 I've followed horse slaughter trucks 36 hours.
 You have 30 to 40 horses crammed inside one trailer.
-And you have draft horses, you have thorough breads in there, you've got mustangs in there.
+And you have draft horses, you have thoroughbreds in there, you've got mustangs in there.
 So, you can imagine that that's a recipe for disaster.
 And I've seen horses go down in the trailer being trampled to death.

 And then you have the lack of food and water, because at the auctions they're already deprived of water a lot.

 Veterinary care is usually not existent.
-I hear so often even from people that are tasked to protect these animals, like veterinarians or law enforcement, they’ll say: “This is a slaughter horse.
+I hear so often - even from people that are tasked to protect these animals - like veterinarians or law enforcement, they’ll say: “This is a slaughter horse.
 It's going to be dead anyway.”

 What alternatives exist, instead of selling my horse at the sale barn?